SkylineCommunications/dataminer-docs/develop/devguide/Connector/ReservedIDsOther.md

 # Other reserved IDs

-For the other protocol constructs such as triggers, commands, responses, pairs, groups, timers, actions, QActions, parameter groups, etc. the following applies:
+For protocol constructs such as triggers, commands, responses, pairs, groups, timers, actions, QActions, parameter groups, etc. the following IDs are reserved:

 |Range|Owner|Minimum DMA version|Allowed|
 |--- |--- |--- |--- |